Site icon Best Excel Tutorial

 IMSUM Function

-The IMSUM function in Microsoft Excel is part of the set of “imaginary functions” and is used to calculate the sum of a series of complex numbers.
+The IMSUM function in Microsoft Excel calculates the sum of complex numbers.
+It belongs to the set of “imaginary functions” and enables you to sum complex numbers efficiently.

 The syntax for the IMSUM function is as follows: